-A Disney Cruise is a treat for the whole family.
-What you choose to bring on board can help you make the most of your family vacation.
+A Disney Cruise is a treat for the whole family, but what you choose to bring onboard can help you make the most of your family vacation.

-Helpful Hints and Do and Don'ts
+Insider Tips and Do's and Don'ts

-- Dos and Don'ts for Embarkation Day - Make sure you get to the port and are ready for fun from Minute One.
+- Dos and Don'ts for Embarkation Day: Make sure you get to the port and are ready for fun from Minute One.
 Be sure you know what to pack in your carry-on bag so that you can begin enjoying the ship even before your luggage arrives in your stateroom.
 For example, if you choose an early boarding time, it's handy to have your swimsuits and pool gear, including goggles and sunscreen, with you so that you can enjoy the pool deck even before setting sail.

-- Dos and Don'ts for Dining on a Disney Cruise - Make the most of your meals on board.
+- Dos and Don'ts for Dining on a Disney Cruise: Make the most of your meals onboard.
 There is no "formal night" on a Disney Cruise, but passengers tend to dress smartly for dinner in the main restaurants.
 For adults, a typical look is either a suit or shirt and tie for men; dresses/skirts or dress pants for women; polo shirts or similar for boys; and dresses or coordinated outfits for girls.
 On "pirate night" many passengers dress the part and on any given night you often see young kids wearing costumes of their favorite Disney characters.
 If you plan on dining in either (or maybe both) of the wonderful adults-only specialty restaurants, you'll want to dress up a notch or two: suits for men and semi-formal dresses for women.

-- Insider Disney Cruise Hacks Seen on Pinterest - Pinterest is full of ideas for making first-time cruisers feel like veterans and includes optional take-along items that can make your cruise go smoother.
+- Insider Disney Cruise Hacks Seen on Pinterest: Pinterest is full of ideas for making first-time cruisers feel like veterans and includes optional take-along items that can make your cruise go smoother.
 Find out why, for example, magnets and clothespins are handy extras to have with you.

-- Inexpensive DIY Disney Souvenirs ideas will spark your imagination to include permanent markers among your must-bring items.
+- Inexpensive DIY Disney Souvenirs: Ideas will spark your imagination to include permanent markers among your must-bring items.
 You can easily turn affordable items from the dollar store into personalized keepsakes with the help of special Disney friends on the cruise.